 The Cancer Control and Disparities Fellowship engages high school students in a mentored, summer research experience that connects to project-based learning activities at their local school.
 This program is a partnership among St. Jude, the University of Tennessee Health Science Center, the University of Memphis, and Memphis-area high schools.

-The High School and College Research Immersion Program offers funded internships for Memphis-area high school and college students in laboratory, psychology, epidemiology, clinical or data science research.
+High School Research Immersion Program offers funded internships for Memphis-area rising seniors in laboratory, psychology, epidemiology, clinical or data science research.
 A primary goal of the program is to provide access and opportunities to mentored research experiences.